 This product particularly suits pet parents who are on the go or maybe don’t have the stomach to thoroughly stir power into moist, squishy cat food every morning and night.
 Instead, you can feed these treats to your pet from your hand in half a second and then go about your day.

-The strain of bacteria included in this probiotic is Bacillus Coagulans, which has been proven to support healthy gut flora by stopping the growth of unwanted bacteria, which works to reduce diarrhoea in cats.
+The strain of bacteria included in this probiotic is Bacillus Coagulans, which has been proven to support healthy gut flora by stopping the growth of unwanted bacteria, which works to reduce diarrhea in cats.
 Each treat is guaranteed to contain over 100 million CFUs of live bacteria.

 As these come in a treat form rather than as a powder there are a lot more additives; mainly preservatives to keep the product fresh and grain fillers to bulk up the size of the treat.